mmai/funkwhale-nixos/Readme.md

   cd funkwhale-nixos
   ```

-3. Bootstrap an environment with Funkwhale packages and the _nixops_ deployment tool (the Funkwhale packages are not yet merged in the official NixOS repository, meanwhile the maintainer repository is configured in _shell.nix_) :
+3. Bootstrap an environment with Funkwhale packages and the _nixops_ deployment tool (the Funkwhale packages are not merged in the official NixOS repository, the custom funkwhale repository is configured in _shell.nix_) :

   ```
   nix-shell